-The purpose of this document is to help guide and ensure the safety of residents, guests and employees in the event of a disaster.
-This manual will serve as a supplement to any and all other operational and regulatory requirements that are in place within the City of Santa Rosa.
+The purpose of this plan is to help guide and ensure the safety of residents, guests, and employees in the event of a disaster.
+This plan will serve as a supplement to all other operational and regulatory requirements that are in place within the City of Santa Rosa.